twse/random-stuff/Readable Fonts/Lappish.md

 ## Fonts and keyboards
+Everson Mono Sami/Latin 9 and Thomas Sami/Latin 9 are fonts supporting the Sámi and Latin 9 character sets.
+The fonts were originally hosted in the [Dansk Unix User Group](http://www.dkuug.dk/) FTP server.
+No characters for Latvian or Livonian exist in the fonts.

 Libor Sztemon created a number of non-Unicode TrueType fonts that support Inari, Lule, Northern and Southern Sámi but not Skolt Sámi, Latvian or Livonian.

-Michael Everson (Evertype) created TrueType and bitmap fonts based on Everson Mono and Thomas for use with Sámi.
-See the Sámi test page on the [Evertype site](http://www.evertype.com/standards/se/sami-teastabaiki.html) (pages last updated in 2001 and 2002) for more info with links to the Windows and macOS keyboard layouts, many documents, test pages for Netscape and various encoding proposals.
-No characters for Latvian or Livonian exist in the fonts.
+Michael Everson (Evertype) created a Sámi test page on the [Evertype site](http://www.evertype.com/standards/se/sami-teastabaiki.html) (pages last updated in 2001 and 2002) which has more info with links to the Windows and macOS keyboard layouts, many documents, test pages for Netscape and various encoding proposals.

 ### A note on Kildin Sámi
 Although not part of my screen fonts, this language is usually written in Cyrillic script.